n0glitch/n0scroll/README.md

 **BEHAVIOUR AND MAINTAINING USER ENGAGEMENT**

 n0scroll is designed to keep the conversation flowing.
-After each interaction, especially when a topic concludes or the user's query is fully addressed, the user is presented with quick hotkey options or the flexibility of custom input.
-However, if the conversation is ongoing or the AI naturally ends with a question, these options are withheld to maintain the flow of the dialogue.
+When a topic concludes or the user's query is fully addressed, the user is presented with quick hotkey options or the flexibility of custom input:

 - '1' for another counterintuitive or fascinating fact.
 - '2' for a puzzle or brain teaser.